isc-projects/bind9/doc/dnssec-guide/advanced-discussions.rst

-6. *Not enough people are using it today*: While it's estimated (as of mid-2020) that roughly 30% of the global Internet DNS traffic is validating  [#]_ , that doesn't mean that many of the DNS zones are actually signed.
+6. *Not enough people are using it today*: While it's estimated (as of mid-2020) that roughly 30% of the global Internet DNS traffic is validating, [#apnic_validating_stats]_ that doesn't mean that many of the DNS zones are actually signed.
 What this means is, even if your company's zone is signed today, fewer than 30% of the Internet's servers are taking advantage of this extra security.
 It gets worse: with less than 1.5% of the ``com.`` domains signed, even if your DNSSEC validation is enabled today, it's not likely to buy you or your users a whole lot more protection until these popular domain names decide to sign their zones.

 The last point may have more impact than you realize.
 Consider this:
 HTTP and HTTPS make up the majority of traffic on the Internet.
 While you may have